 The 77-acre corporate campus is adjacent to both Bass Haven Yacht Club and Beverly Golf & Tennis Club, along with restaurants, banks, medical offices, on-site child day care, entertainment, and downtown Beverly, as well as a McDonalds and a Super Stop & Shop, almost on-site.
 Cummings Center has on-site MBTA and CATA bus service, and is just two blocks from the main commuter rail station, with direct access to North Station in Boston.

 Located just north of Boston, Cummings Center in Beverly currently houses an extraordinary variety of Beverly and Boston medical and other professional practices.
 A large branch of North Shore Community College is even there.
-All tenants collectively employ more than 4,000 people and occupy atleast 2 million square feet.
+Cummings Center sees approximately 4,000 to 5,000 employees and visitors per day.
+Tenants occupy at least 2 million square feet.
+The most "typical" tenant leases between 1,000 and 6,000 square feet, but there are 40 firms occupying 10,000 square feet or more.
 The most "typical" tenant leases between 1,000 and 6,000 square feet, but there are 30 firms occupying 20,000 square feet or more.

 Indeed, Cummings Center welcomes firms of all sizes, beginning in spaces as small as a few hundred square feet.
 The complex is appropriately designed to accommodate all sorts of Massachusetts office, executive office, research, and service needs.
 Leasing is a simple process, using a standard form four-page lease.